secretstartups/handbook/content/handbook/company/working-groups/north-star-metric-definitions.md

 ## Multimodal Communication

-- Apply the following labels to issues and epics to enable tracking and team wide visibility (To be created)
+- Apply the following labels to issues and epics to enable tracking and team wide visibility
     - `WorkingGroup::NorthStarMetric`
     - `UseCase::CI`
     - `UseCase::Security`